Why Women with a High-Achieving Personality, Big Lives, & Big Goals Secretly Struggle with an Unhealthy Relationship with Food (And How to Change It)!

 And emotions…

-They can't be controlled.
-They won't be dominated.
+They can’t be controlled or dominated.

 They will demand to be felt.